Mustafa Nadarević: Early life and career

 During his long acting career, Nadarević built a reputation as one of the most recognizable character actors in the Balkans.
 In the former Yugoslavia, Nadarević was seen playing in roles mostly as a Partisan soldier.
 He was best known for his work in the films When Father Was Away on Business, Reflections, The Glembays, among many others.
 His performance as Leone Glembay in the Antun Vrdoljak film adaptation of Messrs.
 Glembay is widely considered to be one of the most significant acting milestones in Yugoslav film history.
 It won him the Golden Arena for Best Actor at the 1988 Pula Film Festival, among other accolades.

 Nadarević played a variety of roles in various films produced throughout the areas of the Balkans.
 In 1991, he won the award for Best Actor at the 17th Moscow International Film Festival for his role in Silent Gunpowder.

+In addition to his theatre, film and television acting careers, he is also remembered for occasional forays into theatre directing, with notable productions of One Flew Over the Cuckoo's Nest, Balkan Spy, A Performance of Hamlet in the Village of Mrduša Donja and Hasanaginica.

-Nadarević's last role as Croatian Army general Janko Bobetko, was in Antun Vrdoljak's 2019 film General.
+Nadarević's last film role was in Antun Vrdoljak's 2019 film General, playing the Croatian general Janko Bobetko.

 During the last years of his life, Nadarević was best known for playing the hilarious television character, Izet Fazlinović, in the Bosnian sitcom Lud, zbunjen, normalan; the character can be described as sexually unsatisfied 70-year-old man who will do anything but work to own a dollar, and throw insults at anyone he can.

-Personal life
+Personal life and death

-Nadarević's wife, Slavica Radović (25 April 1964 – 7 June 2012), a Slovenian costume designer, died at the age of 48 after a decade-long struggle with breast cancer.
-She and Nadarević had been in a relationship for twenty years.
+Nadarević married three times.
+He had a daughter, Nađa, with his first wife Jasna.
+He had a son, Aša, and another daughter, Nana, with his second wife Snježana Nožinić.
+Nadarević's third wife, Slavica Radović (25 April 1964 – 7 June 2012), a Slovenian costume designer, died at the age of 48 after a decade-long struggle with breast cancer.
+She and Nadarević had been in a relationship for twenty years, and he took on Slovenian citizenship to be able to rest next to her when he died.

-Health and death

 Nadarević revealed that he was diagnosed with lung cancer in January 2020.
 He died on 22 November 2020 in his home in Zagreb, due to complications of the same disease.
+The funeral was held on 22 November 2020 at the crematorium of Mirogoj Cemetery in Zagreb.